ECodeeshop/package-ps-module-ocmod/README.md

 It supports the following:

 * *PHP 5.4+ compatible*
-* *Easy to Use*, you can use Logger in modules Easily.
+* *Easy to Use*, you can use XMLModifier in modules Easily.

 Installation
 ------------

-PsModule/logger requires PHP 5.4 or higher to run.
+requires PHP 5.4 or higher to run.
 However, code of earlier PHP versions can be analyzed.

 Install PsModule/logger:

 ### Via Composer

-There is a PsModule/logger composer package that you can use to install PsModule/logger.
+There is a PsModuleOcmod composer package that you can use to install PsModuleOcmod.

-How to use PsModule/logger ?
+How to use PsModuleOcmod ?
 -------------------------

-To run PsModule/logger after installing via composer and copy the main.php file and make changes accordingly ( file attached in this repo ).
+To run PsModuleOcmod after installing via composer and modify core files without issue ( file attached in this repo ).

 Contact
 -------